ErzaQorrii/SocialConnect_C/README.md

 # SocialConnect_C
 # Introduction
-Social App is a modern social networking platform built with React.
+SocialConnect is a  social networking platform built with React.
 It allows users to create profiles, post updates,  and interact with the community through comments and likes.

 # Features
 User Authentication (Sign Up, Login, Logout),